 Cook Ribs Over Cool Heat

 Cool heat?
-Sounds like an oxymoron, but it's the term for the cooler part of a hot grill.
+It sounds like an oxymoron, but it's the term for the cooler part of a hot grill.
 How you create a "cool zone" depends on the type of grill you're using:

 Gas grill: Turn all burners on until the cooking grate is hot, then turn off one of the burners and place the ribs over that section of the grill.